Academic Calendar

 POL 3894 Advanced Polish Through Short Stories 3 cr

 Development of advanced language skills: writing, reading, listening comprehension, and speaking.
 Exploration and analysis of Polish cultural tropes within the context of short stories.
-Students may not hold credit for both POL 3894 and the former POL 3890.
+May not be held with the former POL 3890.

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-Prerequisite: POL 2890 or written consent of department head.
+Prerequisite: POL 2894 or the former POL 2890 or written consent of department head.

 Mutually Exclusive: POL 3890